 1. You can’t afford round-the-clock care anymore.

 Home care can be expensive, especially if 24/7 care services are needed.
 Sometimes, it can be as costly as $15,000 a month!
-If you’re struggling to write that monthly check, then it might be within your best interests to start contacting real estate agents.
+If you’re struggling to write that monthly check, then it might be in your best interests to start contacting real estate agents.

 2. Safety (or lack thereof) is a constant source of stress.